omahs/.github-3/README.md

 To test the Stripe webhooks locally you can set webhooks up to be forwarded to your local machine.
 For this you will need to set up the Stripe cli.
 * Install the Stripe cli using `brew install stripe/stripe-cli/stripe`.
 * Log into the Stripe cli using `stripe login`
-* Start forwarding webhook evewnts using `stripe listen --forward-to localhost:4000/v1/stripe`.
+* Start forwarding webhook events using `stripe listen --forward-to localhost:4000/v1/stripe`.

 ## Commands